veraison/services/utils/gen-corim/README.md

 ### Template Directory

-Pass the directory containing the CoMID and CoRIM templates via the `--template-dir` switch (abbrev. `-t`).
+The directory containing the CoMID and CoRIM templates via the `--template-dir` switch (abbrev. `-t`).
 This directory must exist and must contain files named `comid-template.json` and `corim-template.json` which contain the respective templates.
 Some examples of CoMID and CoRIM JSON templates can be found in the [data/templates](data/templates) folder.

 ### Output File (Optional)